Fabdev10/FabioMazza/README.md

-### Full Stack Web Developer Bio
+### Hello!

-**Full Stack Web Developer** with a passion for creating efficient, scalable, and user-friendly web applications.
+**I am a Full Stack Web Developer** with a passion for creating efficient, scalable, and user-friendly web applications.
 Skilled in both front-end and back-end development, with a strong foundation in modern programming languages, frameworks, and technologies.
 Adept at translating business requirements into technical solutions and delivering high-quality products on time.

 #### Key Skills:
 - **Front-End:** Expertise in HTML, CSS, JavaScript, React.